 - Be able to identify individual transactions and retain supporting evidence of income and expenditure

-- Have financial procedures in place to govern the management and control of income and expenditure
+- Have financial procedures, processes and systems in place to manage and control expenditure

-- Undergo an institutional-level financial audit on an annual basis
+- Be subject to an institutional-level financial audit on an annual basis

 2) Ability to Deliver

-It is important to consider why the organisation is suitable for the project, how the original relationship was established and how governance will be managed during the lifetime of the relationship.
-To minimise the risk of scientific non-delivery (especially when a partner does not have an established relationship with the College), the proposed partner is expected to:
+It is important to consider why the third party organisation is suitable for the project, how the original relationship was established and how governance will be managed during the lifetime of the relationship.
+To minimise the risk of scientific non-delivery (especially when a third party does not have an established relationship with the College), the third party is expected to:

-- Have a track record of working with other universities and managing and delivering research activities
+- Have a track record of working with other universities and research organisations, delivering research activities and managing external research funding

 - Set up a project governing board which is responsible for overseeing project performance, decision making and risk management